royar-hash/interactive-swmm-tutorial/README.md

 Normally, running a SWMM simulation is pretty boring.
 You set a control strategy, hit start, and then you pretty much can't see or do anything until the simulation is done running.

 This flexible, adaptable web app architecture combines the modeling power of SWMM with the interactivity and real-time visualization of actual stormwater systems!
 Think of it as a game-like simulation, kind of like Rollercoaster Tycoon, except I didn't write it in assembly and for sewers.
 Sewer Tycoon&trade;.

 You can change the status of controllable assets <i>as the simulation is running</i> and immediately visualize the effects of your actions.
+Unlike running a typical SWMM simulation, you aren't locked into a control strategy from the start and you can see exactly what's going on inside the model.

 This project is a product of Professor Branko Kerkez's <a href='http://www-personal.umich.edu/~bkerkez/'>Digital Water Lab</a> at the University of Michigan. <br>